 Sue Reddel And Diana Laskaris

 Authors, entrepreneurs, and world travelers Sue Reddel and Diana Laskaris have created the life they want on their own terms.
-They walk you step by step through their simple but powerful system so you too can design the work and life you love.
+In their first book, the duo walks readers step-by-step through their simple but powerful system for designing the work and life you love.

 Have you lost your job or are you ready for a change?
 Are you afraid because you don’t know what the future holds?
 Do you feel stuck and unable to make decisions without fear?